Rackley W.A.R.: William Byron (2021)

 On June 3, 2021, Rackley W.A.R. announced that Cup Series driver, William Byron, will make his truck series return at Nashville Superspeedway for the Rackley Roofing 200, under a second entry for the team.
 It was his first truck series start since 2016, where he finished fifth in the championship.
 Byron finished 36th due to an engine failure.

+Part-time with multiple drivers (2026)

+On January 21, 2026, Rackley W.A.R. announced that Toni Breidinger will drive part-time in the No. 27 for eight races.
+On May 18, 2026, it was announced that Kasey Kleyn will attempt to make his debut in the NASCAR Craftsman Truck Series at North Wilkesboro Speedway, driving the No. 27 truck.
+He would also drive the No. 27 at Richmond.
+However, he failed to qualify for the race.
+At regular season finale at New Hampshire, Dawson Sutton would attempt to qualify in the No. 27 truck.
+However, he failed to qualify for the race and returned to drive his No. 26 truck.